feliperazeek/spark-algebird-amazon-wordcloud/README.md

 * Duplication check is happening on Redis, through a `Bloom Filter`, not on Spark.
 I made that decision because it allows the submit endpoint to return the app ropiate http status (400 in case url submitted is a duplicate).
 It also allows the system not to have these duplicates possibly in other parts of the system downstream (Kafka, HDFS, Spark checkpoint), potentially replicated more than once.
 So in a nutshell, better user experience and cheaper.

-* Kept Kafka out of it for the sake of simplicity but think it should be used in real life.
+* Kept Kafka out of it for the sake of simplicity but it's a good option for real life.

 * In this application, I am using an Akka actor as the receiver for Spark (see `app/spark/RouterActor.scala`).
 I am not using actors on the API endpoints because of it's untyped and it's more work to get setup.
 I find that composing `Futures` is simpler and much more elegant.